-- 5.45.1 A regulation may be enacted, amended or repealed pursuant to a proposal made in an overture or in the proposed deliverance of the Code Committee's report. - 5.45.2 The proposal may first be remitted by the General Assembly to presbyteries for consideration and report.
+- 5.45.1 Regulations may only be enacted, amended or repealed pursuant to a proposal made in an overture or in the proposed deliverance of the Code Committee's report, provided that an urgent amendment to a regulation may be enacted pursuant to a proposal made by notice of motion. - 5.45.2 A proposal may first be remitted by the General Assembly to presbyteries for consideration and report.